aerogear/aerogear-ios-oauth2/README.md

 * Account manager for multiple OAuth2 accounts,
 * Request access and refresh token,
-* Grant access through secure external browser and URI schema to re-enter app,
+* Grant access through the secure external browser and URI schema to re-enter the app,
 * (implicit or explicit) refresh tokens,
 * Revoke tokens,
 * Permanent secure storage,